 - In Weathering With You Hina tells 16-year-old Hodaka that she's 18 so he should act more respectfully towards her.
 Near the end of the movie, Hodaka finds out from the police that she is actually only 15, having lied about her age on her résumé so she could work to support herself and her kid brother.

 - In "No Sex (In the Champagne Room)", Chris Rock says that "If a girl says she's 20 and looks 16, she's 12."

 - The Avengers for a time had a member named Rage, who was an enormous, muscular man who gained superhuman strength from his adrenaline - basically a street-level Hulk.
 They assumed Rage was a grown adult, and were stunned when they finally learned that he was 12 years old and his appearance was due to a mutation.

-- Happens with a porn actress in the Ms. Tree storyline "Runaway II" (which was probably inspired by the Traci Lords scandal that was unfolding at the time.
-See Real Life examples below).
+- Happens with a porn actress in the Ms. Tree storyline "Runaway II" (which was probably inspired by the Traci Lords scandal that was unfolding at the time).